thepoly/docs/Style Guide.md

 #### etc.
 A latin expression meaning “and so forth,” use *etc.* (note punctuation) in all necessary instances.
 Do not use *&c.*, *&c*, or *etc* with no period.

+#### Executive Board
+This is the governing body of the [Rensselaer Union](#rensselaer-union).
+Its members include representatives from every class, as well as club, intercollegiate athletics, Greek, and independent representatives.
+It is run by the [President of the Union](#president-of-the-union).

+*E-Board* or *Union Executive Board* may be used on any reference. *Executive Board* and *the Board* may also be used on any reference when it is clear there are no other boards being referred to.

+#### Executive Board Representative
+This is a person who represents clubs in the Executive Board.
+If it references a specific person then representative is capitalized.
+For example; "Executive Board Representative John Doe".
+If it references someone generally then representative is lower case.
+For example; "an Executive Board Representative's job is to..."

+#### expletives
+Generally avoid unless in quotes or otherwise absolutely neccessary.

 # F
 #### faculty